Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                    `Any`
                                Default: `Mqtt` if device or edge hub connection string is provided, ignored otherwise.
+  -d, --dcs, --daprconnectionstring, --DaprConnectionString=VALUE
+                             Connect the OPC Publisher to a dapr pub sub component using a connection string.
+                               The connection string specifies the PubSub
+                               component to use and allows you to configure the side car connection if needed.
+                               Use the format 'PubSubComponent=<PubSubComponent>
+                               [;GrpcPort=<GrpcPort>;HttpPort=<HttpPort>][;
+                               ApiKey=<ApiKey>]'.
+To publish through dapr by
+                               default specify `-t=Dapr`.
+                               Default: `not set`.
+  -w, --hcs, --httpconnectionstring, --HttpConnectionString=VALUE
+                             Allows OPC Publisher to publish multipart messages to a topic path using the http protocol (web hook).
+Specify the target host and configure the optional connection settings using a connection
+                               string of the format 'HostName=<IPorDnsName>[;
+                               Port=<Port>][;Scheme=<'https'|'http'>][;Put=true]
+                               [;ApiKey=<ApiKey>]'.
+To publish via HTTP by
+                               default specify `-t=Http`.
+                               Default: `not set`.
+  -o, --outdir, --OutputRoot=VALUE
+                             A folder to write messages into.
+                               Use this option to have OPC Publisher write messages to a folder structure under this folder.
+                                The structure reflects the topic tree.
+To publish into the file system folder by default specify `-t=FileSystem`.
+                               Default: `not set`.
       --dh, --disablehttp, --DisableHttpServer[=VALUE]
                              Specify this to disable the OPC Publisher HTTP server and with it the REST api and Prometheus